Data Integration Tutorial for Python

 12)

 Want to ingest Ardupilot Dataflash .bin files?
-When creating a dataset, you can use client.create_ardupilot_dataflash_dataset.
-To add this data to an existing dataset, simply use dataset.add_ardupilot_dataflash_to_dataset.
+When adding data to the dataset, you can use Dataset.add_ardupilot_dataflash.

 4